-As parks go, there’s hardly a more fascinating Park in Africa let alone Uganda as a safari destination than the Bwindi Impenetrable Forest.
+Bwindi Impenetrable Forest NP,as parks go, there’s hardly a more fascinating Park in Africa let alone Uganda as a safari destination than this .
 This layout of steep mountains covered in thick, steamy jungle is just as magnificent as it sounds.
 It is penetrable though?
-The forest sits on 331-sq-km World Heritage–and listed Bwindi Impenetrable National Park is one of Africa’s most ancient habitats, even surviving the last Ice Age as most of the continent’s other forests disappeared.
+The forest sits on 331-sq-km World Heritage–and listed Bwindi Impenetrable Forest National Park is one of Africa’s most ancient habitats, even surviving the last Ice Age as most of the continent’s other forests disappeared.

 The combination of its broad altitude span (1160m to 2607m) and its antiquity has produced an incredible diversity of plants and animals, birds resulting in some 120 mammal species and over 350 bird species calling Bwindi home.
 The stars of the show, however, are the approximately 400 mountain gorillas living here.